-Basic concept of trademarks; Conceptual Analysis; Need for trademark protection; Registration of Trademarks, Registration of Trademark- who may apply?
-Enforcement of Registered Trademarks.
+Basic concept of trademarks; Conceptual Analysis; Need for trademark protection; Registration of Trademarks, Registration of Trademarks.
+Registration of Trademarks.

 Geographical Indications

 Introduction, Geographical Indications and Trademarks, Procedure for registration of Geographical Indications; Effect of Registration; Enforcement of registration of Geographical Indications.